-It is recommended to use appropriate PPE (Personnel Protective Equipment), wear gloves, close fitting clothing and ensure hair tied back when dealing with the PTO shaft.
+It is recommended to use appropriate PPE (Personnel Protective Equipment), wear gloves, tight fitting cloths and ensure hair tied back when dealing with the PTO shaft.

 Use only the PTO shaft supplied with the Powerblade trimmer, which is intended for use with the machine.